rust-random/rand/rand_distr/README.md

 It is worth mentioning the [statrs] crate which provides similar functionality along with various support functions, including PDF and CDF computation.
-In contrast, this `rand_distr` crate focusses on sampling from distributions.
+In contrast, this `rand_distr` crate focuses on sampling from distributions.

 Unlike most Rand crates, `rand_distr` does not currently support `no_std`.